geoffsweeney/wine-recommender/memory-bank/coding-standards.md

 }
 ```

++#### Jest Testing Best Practices (MANDATORY)
++Adherence to these Jest testing best practices is crucial for maintaining test reliability, readability, and preventing common pitfalls.
++
++*   **`jest.mock` Placement:** All `jest.mock` calls **MUST** be placed at the top level of the test file, outside of any `describe` or `beforeEach` blocks. `jest.mock` calls are hoisted and processed before test execution, and placing them inside blocks can lead to unexpected behavior, re-mocking, or issues with mock resolution.
++
++*   **Avoiding Duplicate `describe` and `beforeEach` Blocks:** Test files **MUST NOT** contain duplicate `describe` or `beforeEach` blocks for the same test suite.
+Consolidate test setup and execution into a single, coherent structure to avoid variable re-declarations, unpredictable test execution, and maintain readability.
++
++*   **Explicit Jest Configuration:** When running specific test files or encountering `rootDir` errors, always explicitly specify the Jest configuration file using the `--config` flag (e.g., `npx jest --config jest.config.backend.js <test_file_path>`).
+This ensures the correct configuration is used and prevents conflicts with other potential Jest configurations or default behaviors.
++
++**Example: PromptManager and Zod Validation**
++The `PromptManager` (see `backend/services/PromptManager.ts`) serves as an excellent example of adhering to these principles.
+It utilizes `zod` schemas to enforce strict type validation for variables passed to LLM prompt templates, significantly enhancing type safety and data integrity beyond basic TypeScript interfaces.
+This pattern is highly recommended for any data structures interacting with external or untyped inputs.
++
 #### Error Handling Pattern (MANDATORY)
 ```typescript
 // Every async function (including service methods) MUST use this exact pattern.